-Lisa Brunette was born in Santa Rosa, California, and now lives in a small town in Washington state.
+Lisa Brunette was born in Santa Rosa, California, and now lives in St. Louis, Missouri.
 A so-called "military brat," she lived in nine different homes and attended nine different schools by the time she was 14.
 Through all of the moves, her one constant was books.
 Her mother would drag her and her three siblings to the base library, where they'd pick out large stacks of books, bringing them home in bags marked with the Air Force's mandate, "Peace through Strength."
-Brunette read everything, from the entire Nancy Drew and Trixie Belden mystery series to her mother's books by Daphne du Maurier and Taylor Caldwell.
+Lisa read everything, from the entire Nancy Drew and Trixie Belden mystery series to her mother's books by Daphne du Maurier and Taylor Caldwell.

 Writing for Social Change

-Brunette began her writing career as an activist-writer.
-She penned op-eds, fundraising brochures, press releases, and other campaign materials for non-profits devoted to environmentalism, social justice, and science education.
-Perhaps as a rebellion from her military childhood, she ran a successful letter-to-the-editor campaign against funding for the B2 bomber and SDI--the Reagan-era plan to shoot down nukes from space using lasers.
+She began her writing career as an activist-writer, penning op-eds, fundraising brochures, press releases, and other campaign materials for non-profits devoted to environmentalism, social justice, and science education.
+Perhaps as a rebellion from her military childhood, Lisa ran a successful letter-to-the-editor campaign against funding for the B2 bomber and SDI--the Reagan-era plan to shoot down nukes from space using lasers.
 (Yes, that really was a thing.)